 We use a Continuous Radon Monitor (CRM) to measure hourly radon levels in accordance with EPA and NRPP standards.
-When we are contracted to work on a home to reduce the levels of Radon we test our work to ensure that we have meet the goal.
+When we are contracted to work on a home to reduce the levels of radon we test our work to ensure that we have met the goal.
 Once we have mitigated a home we are confident in the test results.
 (It is always recommended that you have a third party test your house so that you don't have to just take our word.)
-We apply our deep knowledge building science and building performance testing to ensure that the radon system we install work with the other systems in the house.
+We apply our deep knowledge of building science and building performance testing to ensure that the radon system we install works with the other systems in the house.

 - Subslab Depressurization

 - Planing and Implementing for new construction mitigation systems (with emphasis on low energy consumption)

 One size does not fit all.
 How much it will cost to mitigate your house depends on the following factors:

 - The target level of radon you want to reduce your house to.
 (Typically less than 4PciL, though some customers desire lower levels.)